-Note that the relativistic form factor of a scalar field should rather be $f(k)=(2\pi)^{-\frac{3}{2}}(2|k|)^{-\frac{1}{2}}$, which however renders the model ill-defined due to the fact that such an $f$ would not be square integrable.
+Given the two-point function in \eqref{eq:ccr} the relativistic form factor is $f(k)=(2\pi)^{-\frac{3}{2}}(2|k|)^{-\frac{1}{2}}$ which, however, renders the model ill-defined due to the fact that such an $f$ is not square integrable.
 This is referred to as ultraviolet divergence.
 In our case, the Gaussian factor in \eqref{eq:f} acts as an ultraviolet cut-off for $\Lambda>0$ being the ultraviolet cut-off parameter and, in addition, the fixed number

 implies a regularization of the infrared singularity at $k=0$ which is a technical assumption chosen to keep the proofs of this work more tractable.
 With a lot of additional work one can also treat the case $\mu=0$ using methods described in \cite{bbkm}.
-The missing factor of $2^{-\frac{1}{2}}(2\pi)^{-\frac{3}{2}}$ will be absorbed in the coupling constant in our notation.
+In our notation the missing factor $2^{-\frac{1}{2}}(2\pi)^{-\frac{3}{2}}$ is absorbed in the coupling constant.
 The full Spin-Boson Hamiltonian is then defined as

 for some coupling constant $g \in \mathbb{C} $.
 The operator $H$ is densely defined on the Hilbert space

 where

 denotes the standard bosonic Fock space and superscript $\odot n$ denotes the n-th symmetric tensor product where by convention $\mathfrak{h}^{\odot 0}\equiv\C$.
 Throughout this work we will use the notation $\N_0:=\N\cup\{0\}$.
 Thanks to the direct sum, an element $\Psi \in \mathcal F[\mathfrak{h}]$ can be represented as a family $(\psi_n)_{n\in\N_0}$ of wave functions $\psi_n \in \mathfrak{h}^{\odot n}$.
 The state $\Psi$ with $\psi_0=1$ and $\psi_n=0$ for all $n\geq 1$ is called the vacuum and is denoted by